jperkel/computed_manuscript/README.md

 7. Click the 'Knit' button in the toolbar at the top of the main window to compile the Markdown file into a PDF.

+## No-installation test-drive

-Thanks to huge help from [Ben Marwick](https://twitter.com/benmarwick) at the University of Washington in Seattle, you can also test-drive this repository without installing everything using the free and open-source [Binder](https://mybinder.org/) service, which allows users to recreate computational environments in the cloud.
+Thanks to major assistance from [Ben Marwick](https://twitter.com/benmarwick) at the University of Washington in Seattle, you can test-drive this repository without installing everything using the free and open-source [Binder](https://mybinder.org/) service, which allows users to [recreate computational environments](https://www.nature.com/articles/d41586-019-03366-x) in the cloud.
 Click the 'Launch Binder' button above to launch RStudio in your web browser, including all required libraries.
 (It may take a few minutes to start.)

 Once RStudio is running, select `computed_manuscript.Rmd` from the file pane in the bottom right.
-Feel free to modify it if you want, then click 'Knit' in the toolbar at the top of the main window.
-It will take a few minutes to render, as the PDF-rendering engine needs to download a few files, but the result will be a newly formatted version of `computed_manuscript.pdf`.
+Feel free to modify it, then click 'Knit' in the toolbar at the top of the main window.
+It will take a few minutes to render, as the PDF-rendering engine needs to download and install a few files, but the result will be a newly formatted version of `computed_manuscript.pdf`.

+(Note, you may see a pop-up window saying that a new window failed to open.
+If that happens, click cancel, then select `computed_manuscripts.pdf` in the file window at bottom right to open it.)

 ## Continuous integration